VP-MaxHax/lyric_archive/backend/README.md

-# Lyric archive
+# Lyric Archive Backend

-## Overview
-This is the backend part of the Node.js and React.js application.
-It is built using Express and serves as the API for the frontend application.
+This is the backend for the Lyric Archive application.
+It is built with Node.js, Express, and MongoDB.
+The backend provides RESTful API endpoints for managing songs and users.

+## Getting Started

+### Prerequisites

+- Node.js and npm installed on your machine.
+- MongoDB Atlas account for database hosting.

 ## Setup Instructions
 1. Clone the repository: